White Oak (Flat Cut) Paper Back Veneer Sheet - 2' x 8' Roll

 map of where White Oak tree grows

-White Oak is a domestic wood from North America
+White Oak grows in North America

 color of White Oak